fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 module.exports = User
 ```

 The username is conditioned to be unique.
-The user ID could in principle have been used as the main key of the table.
+The username could have basically been used as the master key of the table.
 However, we decided to create the master key as a separate field with integer value <i>id</i>.

-The file <i>models/index.js</i> expands slightly
+The file <i>models/index.js</i> expands slightly:

 ```js
 const Note = require('./note')